ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

 ## What is ConJob?

-[ConJob](https://github.com/ScottG489/conjob) is a service for running containers as jobs, with a focus on [CI](https://en.wikipedia.org/wiki/Continuous_integration) use cases.
+[ConJob](https://github.com/ScottG489/conjob) is a service for running "job" containers, with a focus on [CI](https://en.wikipedia.org/wiki/Continuous_integration) use cases.

-A job has 3 defining properties:
+For a container to be considered a job, it should have 3 defining properties:
-- it exits of its own accord
+- it's ephemeral (exits of its own accord in a reasonable amount of time)
-- it takes (optional) inputs
+- it can take inputs
-- when finished it returns any stdout and stderr output
+- it returns any stdout and stderr output to the caller

+The idea is that you can run these job images easily in any environment, with ConJob or just Docker, and reproduce the same results.

 ## What problem does it solve?